Bruce Springsteen: 1987–1999: Tunnel of Love, Academy Award and Hall of Fame

 Springsteen won an Academy Award in 1994 for his song "Streets of Philadelphia", which appeared on the soundtrack to the film Philadelphia.
 The video for the song shows Springsteen's actual vocal performance, recorded using a hidden microphone, to a prerecorded instrumental track.
 This technique was developed on the "Brilliant Disguise" video.
 In 1995, after temporarily re-organizing the E Street Band for a few new songs recorded for his first Greatest Hits album (a recording session that was chronicled in the documentary Blood Brothers), and also one show at Tramps in New York City, he released his second folk album, The Ghost of Tom Joad.
 The album was inspired by John Steinbeck's The Grapes of Wrath and by Journey to Nowhere: The Saga of the New Underclass, a book by Pulitzer Prize-winning author Dale Maharidge and photographer Michael Williamson.
 Rolling Stone characterized the album as Springsteen's first overtly social statement since Born in the U.S.A., drawing a strong parallel to Nebraska, due to its acoustic nature and Depression-era storytelling sensibility reminiscent of Woody Guthrie.
-The album is noted for its bleak, unrelenting atmosphere, focusing on characters who are broken by life's hardships, with few escapes and little musical relief from the dark, desolate scenarios portrayed.
+The album is noted for its bleak, unrelenting atmosphere, focusing on characters broken by life's hardships, with few escapes and little musical relief from the dark, desolate scenarios portrayed.

 Springsteen supported the album on the lengthy, worldwide, small-venue solo acoustic Ghost of Tom Joad Tour.
 The tour presented many of his older songs in drastically reshaped acoustic form.
 Springsteen explicitly reminded his audiences to "shut the fuck up" and not to clap during the performances.
 Following the Ghost of Tom Joad Tour, Springsteen moved from California back to New Jersey with his family.
 In 1998, he released the sprawling, four-disc box set of outtakes, Tracks.
 Later, he would acknowledge that the 1990s were musically a "lost period" for him: "I didn't do a lot of work.
 Some people would say I didn't do my best work."

 Springsteen was inducted into the Rock and Roll Hall of Fame in 1999 by Bono (the lead singer of U2), a favor he returned in 2005.
 In 1999, Springsteen and the E Street Band reunited and began their extensive Reunion Tour, which lasted over a year.
 Highlights included a record sold-out, 15-show run at Continental Airlines Arena in East Rutherford, New Jersey and a ten-night, sold-out engagement at New York City's Madison Square Garden.
 A new song played at these shows, "American Skin (41 Shots)" (about the police shooting of Amadou Diallo), proved controversial.